CONTINUING PROFESSIONAL DEVELOPMENT (CPD) CODE

 Records and Monitoring

-Paralegals must complete a CPD record in good faith and will be required to produce their record at the end of their practice year.
+Members must complete an annual CPD record in good faith and will be required to produce their record in response to any request made by the PPR at the end of their practice year.

-If a Member has not complied with the requisite CPD requirements and they are not entitled to an exemption, the PPR will investigate and may withdraw the Member from the PPR.
-A Member’s CPD record may be used in any complaint investigation that alleges lack of knowledge or incompetent practice.
+If a Member has not complied with the requisite CPD requirements and is not entitled to an exemption, the PPR will investigate.
+Following such investigation, the PPR may sanction the Member.
+Sanctions may include the permanent or temporary revocation of PPR membership, if appropriate.
+A Member’s CPD record may be used by the PPR in any complaint investigation that alleges lack of knowledge or incompetent practice.